 With both arms down and your spine in its natural curve, sleeping on your side can reduce back and neck pain while also alleviating sleep apnea, according to Medical Daily’s breakdown of healthy sleep positions.
 When sleeping with your arms out in this position, however, sleeping on your side can restrict blood flow and put pressure on nerves which can cause arm or shoulder pain.

-Although side-sleeping is common, the side you sleep on makes a difference.
-Research indicates that sleeping on the right side of your body can worsen heartburn, while sleeping on the left side can put strain on internal organs such as your liver, lungs and stomach.
+Although side-sleeping is common, the side you sleep on can actually make a difference.
+Research indicates that sleeping on the right side of your body can worsen heartburn while sleeping on the left side can put a strain on internal organs such as your liver, lungs, and stomach.

-Keep in mind that your mattress plays a key role in sleep posture and how well you sleep each night.
+Regardless of how you choose to sleep, keep in mind that your mattress plays a key role in sleep posture and how well you sleep each night.
 For example, if you prefer sleeping on your stomach, having an old, worn-out bed that sags in the middle may restrict your sleep posture and hurt your back.
 Research shows that people sleep better in positions that allow their bodies to rest without constricting limbs or causing them to twist into unnatural positions.

-With nearly one third of our lives spent asleep, it should come as no surprise that getting a good night’s rest is essential for our health, mind and mood.

 With nearly one-third of our lives spent asleep, it should come as no surprise that getting a good night’s rest is essential for our health, mind, and mood.
 So, it’s time for you to make bedtime a priority!
 Head to a Mattress Firm location near you to find the bed of your dreams today or shop online at MattressFirm.com.